RobertElder/CS452/io/kernel4/readme.rst

 Priority Queue
 --------------

-The Priority Queue uses 32 levels of priority.
+The Priority Queue uses 32 levels of priority by using 32 Queues.

 Named priority levels are available.
 Note the highest priority is 0 and the lowest priority is 31.